 On-line Learning is available in many topics.
-Calhoun operates an ACT Center with over 2,600 on-line, skill-based courses in Key Work Skills, Computer Basics, Industrial Technology and Safety, Information Technology, Management and Leadership, and Personal Development.
+Calhoun operates an ACT Center with over 2,800 on-line, skill-based courses in Key Work Skills, Computer Basics, Industrial Technology and Safety, Information Technology, Management and Leadership, and Personal Development.
 These courses may be taken from any computer providing access to the Internet.
-Additional on-line courses are offered through the Education 2 Go organization and a number of instructor-led courses are offered through the Achieve Global organization.
+Additional on-line courses are offered through the Education 2 Go organization which provides designated start and end dates with an online instructor.
+Instructor led management and leadership training is offered through Achieve Global and DDI organizations.